-Finally, we consider a setting in which (relative) supply and iPod shocks are correlated.
+Correlation between Supply and iPod Shocks Finally, we consider a setting in which (relative) supply and iPod shocks are correlated.
 Under the interpretation of iPod shocks as pure preference shocks, there is no reason to think that these two shocks are correlated.
 However, if iPod shocks represent changes in the quality of goods (or in the number of varieties), one may believe that the two shocks are somewhat related.
-For example, when labor productivity rises because of human capital accumulation, this could both increase output and the quality of goods (or give an incentives to introduce new varieties).
-The equilibrium portfolio under correlated supply and iPod shocks is given in the Appendix (equation (38)).
+For example, when labor productivity rises because of human capital accumulation, this could both increase output and the quality of goods (or give an incentive to introduce new varieties).
+The equilibrium portfolio under correlated supply and iPod shocks is given in the appendix (equation [38]).

 There are no precise empirical estimates of the correlation between output and quality/varieties changes.
-Broda and Weinstein (2007) report that, for the US, the net creation of product varieties is procyclical and that the destruction of varieties is counter-cyclical.
+Broda and Weinstein (2007) report that, for the United States, the net creation of product varieties is procyclical and that the destruction of varieties is countercyclical.
 At a highly disaggregated product group level, the correlation between the net rate of creation of product varieties and the growth of consumption and of sales ranges roughly between 0.1 and 0.4.

-In Table 3, we report model prediction for output-iPod shock correlations of 0, 0.2 and 0.4.22 It again appears that our main results are robust.
-A positive correlation between productivity and iPod shocks lowers somewhat the Home bias in stocks but increase the Foreign Currency Position23.
+In table 5.3, we report model prediction for output-iPod shock correlations of 0, 0.2, and 0.4.
+It again appears that our main results are robust.
+A positive correlation between productivity and iPod shocks lowers